Skip to main content

 Manual session creation

-For full control over the checkout flow, you can manually create a client session and then launch the Primer checkout.
+For full control over the checkout flow, you can manually create a client session and then use it with Primer’s Headless Checkout.
 This is useful if you need to perform custom steps between tokenization and finalizing payment (for example, if you want to process the payment on your backend before confirming the UI).

 1. Create client session